billmazio/E-Prescription/README.md

 This is a simple project which is based on spring-boot 2.5.6 and uses -Maven
--MySql database,
+-MySql database
--JPA,
+-JPA
--Thymeleaf template engine,
+-Thymeleaf template engine
--Bootstrap ,
+-Bootstrap
 -Javascript